 • If you want to verify the number of users, go to File > View All Users.

-2. If the maximum number of users are already logged in, one user must log out before another can log in to that specific company file.
+2. If the maximum number of users is already logged in, one user must log out before another can log in to that specific company file.

 3. Confirm that the people registered for your subscription all have the correct serial number.
 If they don’t, it could be because your subscription doesn’t support the number of people you were expecting.